ThinkDataEd/curriculum/docs/unit3/lesson2.md

 learn to distinguish claims of causation from claims of association.

 ###**Materials:**
-1. Video: MythBusters’ *Is Yawning Contagious?*
+1. Video: MythBusters’ *Are Hands-Free Calls Really Safer While Driving?* <br> [https://www.youtube.com/watch?v=C-RAKWdKDEk](https://www.youtube.com/watch?v=C-RAKWdKDEk "https://www.youtube.com/watch?v=C-RAKWdKDEk"){:target="_blank"}

-    **<u>Note:</u>** Please use a search engine (e.g., Google Video) and type “MythBusters Is Yawning Contagious” to find it.
-The clip is a little over 5 minutes in length.
-If you cannot access it, an alternate experiment (MythBusters' *How Does Music Affect Plants*) can be found at [https://youtu.be/C5dNhNfGyWQ](https://youtu.be/C5dNhNfGyWQ "https://youtu.be/C5dNhNfGyWQ"){:target="_blank"}
+    **<u>Note:</u>** If video is not found using link, please use a search engine (e.g., Google Video) and type "Mythbusters Are Hands-Free Calls Really Safer While Driving" to find it.
+The clip is a little over 9 minutes in length.

 ###**Vocabulary:**
 [experiment](../../vocabulary/unit3/#experiment "one method of data collection; something that can be repeated that has a set of possible results"){ .md-button }